eliason-j/jacobeliason-dot-com/content/post/2021-06-25-how-many-young-mormons-are-queer/index.markdown

 |Nationscape weights |0.0600 |
 |Unweighted          |0.0541 |

-Surprisingly, the Nationscape weights actually make Mormon estimates *less* like the Mormon population targets than using no weights at all would.
+Interestingly, the Nationscape weights actually make Mormon estimates *less* like the Mormon population targets than using no weights at all would.

 ## New results